 Food and monetary donations increased and the board realized the need for an inside facility to protect items.
 The county commissioners authorized using part of the basement in the Old Courthouse.
 The original system serviced social workers who helped families in need.
 Social Workers would meet in the Old Courthouse twice a month to discuss needs for their assigned family cases.
 Then they would walk across the street to Bernie Adkins's office located on Old Square for a check.

-C.U.B.'s first volunteer was Ms. Jean McKenzie who had two children and was on AFDC.
+CUB's very first volunteer was Ms. Jean McKenzie who had two children.

-Christmas 1979 marks the very first holiday food give-a-way dinners where a line of recipients formed all the way around the Old Courthouse.
-Also started by Nola Gravius was the toy give-a-way when volunteers would clean used donated toys to give to children for Christmas.
+The first holiday food giveaway was Christmas 1979.
+The line of recipients formed all the way around the Old Courthouse.
+Also started by Nola Gravius was the toy giveaway for the children.